ChuaCheowHuan/ChuaCheowHuan.github.io/_posts/2019-06-13-A3C_thread_nStep.md

 2 versions of N-step targets could be used:

-1) missing terms are treated as 0.
+Version 1) missing terms are treated as 0.

-2) use maximum terms possible.
+Version 2) use maximum terms possible.

 Check this [post](https://chuacheowhuan.github.io/n_step_targets/) for more information on N-step targets.

 Environment from OpenAI's gym:

 Discrete: CartPole-v0

 Continuous: Pendulum-v0

 [Full code](https://): A3C (discrete) multi-threaded version with version 1 of N-step targets

 [Full code](https://): A3C (discrete) multi-threaded version with version 2 of N-step targets

+[Full code](https://): A3C (Continuous) multi-threaded version with version 1 of N-step targets

+[Full code](https://): A3C (Continuous) multi-threaded version with version 2 of N-step targets

 ACNet class:
 This class defines the models (Tensorflow graphs).